 As with all powers of attorney, a durable power of attorney must be created by the principal while they are of sound mind.

-Similarly, only a principal of sound mind can override a power of attorney, unless a third party can prove the agent is abusing their power.
+Similarly, only a principal of sound mind can revoke or revise the power of attorney.
+Otherwise, to override a power of attorney, the principal’s family or friends can try to prove abuse of power by the agent and pursue legal action.

 A durable power of attorney (DPOA) is a legal document that gives someone you appoint the authority to make decisions for you even if you’re no longer able to decide for yourself (i.e., mentally incapacitated).